aws/aws-cdk/tools/@aws-cdk/pkglint/README.md

 picked up by pkglint when it is run.

-When designing a new rule, do not assume that pkglint will run on a built `aws-cdk` repository. pkglint is sometimes run on an unbuilt repository where validating compiled code will result in failure.
+When designing a new rule, do not assume that pkglint will run on a built `aws-cdk` repository. pkglint is sometimes run on just the source code of `aws-cdk` modules so validating compiled code will result in failure.